zwm1210500550/CIP/GlobalLinearModel/README.md

   --average, -a   use average perceptron
-  --optimize, -o  use feature extracion optimization --shuffle, -s   shuffle the data at each epoch
+  --optimize, -o  use feature extracion optimization --shuffle, -s   shuffle the data at each epoch --file FILE, -f FILE  set where to store the model
 ```

 ## 结果